jonthekiller/LocationHistoryIngress/README.md

 # Limitations
 - Update mode will not compare points with the Full generated file to remove too close points.
 - The whole file is converted, not possible to filter by date
+- It takes into account you played Ingress in all places you visited